 This is a private land unit managed for zero elk.
 Very few elk reside in this unit.
-Their movements are unpredictable and make them difficult to locate, and access to their locations is often not readily available.
+Their movements are unpredictable and make them difficult to locate, and knowledge of their locations is often not readily available.

 This large GMU is predominantly private land managed to minimize elk numbers because of conflicts with agricultural activities.
-A relatively large number of bulls inhabit the southwest corner of the GMU and do cross back and forth between Oregon and Washington.
+A relatively large number of bulls inhabit the southwest corner of the GMU and cross back and forth between Oregon and Washington.
 Most harvest in recent years has occurred in the area of the Boise Cascade poplar tree farm.
-A major change coming to this unit is the conversion of the tree farm to other agricultural crops.
-Elk in this area will lose security cover and their movement patterns between Oregon and Washington are likely to change significantly, making elk difficult to locate.
-For the 2018 hunting season, the Boise Cascade Corporation will not be allowing any hunting access to the tree farm as the conversion takes place from poplar trees to irrigated row crops.
-An additional herd of elk exists in the northern portion of the unit on the breaks of the Snake River.
+The poplar tree farm has been converted to row crops and access to this area for elk hunting has changed considerably in the last 2 years.
+Another herd of elk exists in the northern portion of the unit on the breaks of the Snake River.
 This is a very difficult herd to hunt without access to numerous private lands, as the elk are highly mobile in this area and can be difficult to locate.

-This GMU is 99 percent private land, but does include numerous landowners in the WDFW access program.
+This GMU is 99 percent private land but does include numerous landowners in the WDFW access program.
 The elk are heavily hunted in this GMU due to conflicts with agricultural activities.
 Access has historically been available to branched-bull tag holders and general season hunters.

-This GMU is 99 percent public land, but closed to the public to any entry other than special permit holders.
+This GMU is 99 percent public land but closed to the public to any entry other than branched-bull permit holders.
 The Mill Creek Watershed is the source of drinking water for the City of Walla Walla, and access is highly regulated.
 Successful permit applicants will be contacted by the U.S. Forest Service (USFS) with an information packet containing rules for hunting the watershed.
 This unit is very steep and rugged, contains few maintained trails, and is physically challenging to hunt.
 No scouting or overnight camping inside the watershed boundaries is permitted.
 Only the perimeter roads and trails can be accessed for scouting.

 The Dayton GMU is a mix of private and public lands and has historically supported about 1,000 elk.
-Currently the number of elk in the Dayton GMU is 20-30 percent below the historic numbers.
+Currently, the number of elk in the Dayton GMU is about 60% percent below the historic numbers.
 This unit has the highest density of general season hunters in District 3.
 Access to the northern portion of the GMU can be difficult, as it is predominantly private.
-The southern portion of the unit is predominantly USFS and lands owned by the Confederated Tribes of the Umatilla Indian Reservation.
+The southern portion of the unit is predominantly USFS and lands owned by the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).
 Both of these lands are open to the public, with motorized vehicle restrictions throughout.